mley/cv/index.md

 __[tarent solutions Gmbh](https://www.qvest.com/de/digital-product-development)__, Bonn

 Software-Developer and Architect

-- embedded automotive diagnostic system
+- Developing an embedded automotive diagnostic system
-- IAM-System for a large german logistics company
+- Developing and integrating an IAM-System for a large german logistics company
-- Video-Helpdesk-System
+- Developing a Video-Helpdesk-System
-- Self-checkout-System
+- Developing a Self-checkout-System
-- and many more
+- And many more

 ## Education